redis/lettuce/docs/advanced-usage.md

 this effect, use dedicated connections.
 The `AutoFlushCommands` state cannot be set on pooled connections by the Lettuce connection pooling.

-> [!WARNING]
+!!!
+WARNING
-> Do not use `setAutoFlushCommands(…)` when sharing a connection across
-> threads, at least not without proper synchronization.
-According to the
-> many questions and (invalid) bug reports using
-> `setAutoFlushCommands(…)` in a multi-threaded scenario causes a lot of
-> complexity overhead and is very likely to cause issues on your side.
+    Do not use `setAutoFlushCommands(…)` when sharing a connection across threads, at least not without proper synchronization.
+According to the many questions and (invalid) bug reports using `setAutoFlushCommands(…)` in a multi-threaded scenario causes a lot of complexity overhead and is very likely to cause issues on your side.
-> `setAutoFlushCommands(…)` can only be reliably used on single-threaded
-> connection usage in scenarios like bulk-loading.
+    `setAutoFlushCommands(…)` can only be reliably used on single-threaded connection usage in scenarios like bulk-loading.

 ``` java
 StatefulRedisConnection<String, String> connection = client.connect();